Cleaning & Organizing

 While you’re probably not actively trying to dry your chewing gum, it does occasionally get thrown in there by accident.
 And unfortunately, by the time you notice, the damage has probably already been done.
 “Gum can have lasting damage if left in the pockets of your clothes,” says Josh Matteson, a writer for Lula, a home services on-demand company.
 “It can either permanently stick itself to clothes or fall out of the pocket and stretch all over the wall of your dryer.”
-(By the way, you won’t want to overlook these vital home maintenance tasks that could cost you thousands in repairs.)
+Here are 9 laundry facts you didn’t know until now.

 Tights or pantyhose

 Lace is another delicate fabric that should never meet your dryer.
 In fact, according to thelaundress.com, you should really be avoiding machines altogether.
 Instead, lay your lace garment flat to dry so it doesn’t lose its natural shape or damage the fabric.
-(Also, here’s why you should ALWAYS wash new clothes before you wear them.)
+Here are 10 things you’re probably washing too much.